-C) It would be nice to have a mate whom: (here you list the traits that would be nice for your mate to have but either way won’t affect the relationship)
+C) It would be nice to have a partner who: (here you list the traits that would be nice for your partner to have, but either way won’t affect the relationship)

-i.e. It would be nice to have a mate whom…
+i.e., It would be nice to have a mate who

 …is musically inclined

 Have your partner do the same exercise and focus on what’s most important to them.
 If you genuinely love your partner, make the necessary adjustments within yourself to fulfill their needs.

 Once you go through this process, if you are single, then now you know what to look for in a future partner.
 If you are already in a relationship, pay close attention to each other’s desires and work on aligning them for the overall health of the relationship.
 For this exercise to work, you have to put egos aside and listen intently to each other’s wishes.
 It’s also a fantastic idea to get to know what you each want to accomplish, such as material and personal growth goals.
 Then help each other get there.